 Get a fixed-price contract.
-Specify by picture or words exactly
+Specify using pictures or in words exactly

 what roof areas are to be covered.
-Specify other details such as whether
+Specify other details, such as whether

 old shingles are to be removed, whether flashings are to be replaced, who

-is responsible for cleaning up and hauling away debris, and exactly what types and weights
+is responsible for cleaning up and hauling away debris, and exactly what

 Arrange to pay for the work as late in the process as possible.
-Over half
+About half

 of the contractors we surveyed will allow customers to withhold all payments